 In other cases, the ambience was more important to me than the food choice.
 One of my favorite foodie travel experiences took place in the indoor swimming pool of an old hotel, but my meal was merely a salad.
 If something doesn’t fit your usual food restrictions but will truly add to your experience, then by all means, indulge!
 But take a step back to ask yourself if the choice is worth it or if you’ll enjoy the experience just as much without it.

 4. Incorporate healthy movement.

-If your concerns are more related to weight loss (or not gaining a lot of weight on vacation), keep in mind the power of exercise.
-There are plenty of ways to be active on vacation, from walking tours to nature hikes, and I find that I get my most steps (take that, FitBit friends!) when I’m traveling.
+If your concerns are more related to weight management, keep in mind the power of exercise.
+There are plenty of ways to be active on vacation, from walking tours to nature hikes.
+I find that I get my most steps (take that, FitBit friends!) when I’m traveling.
 You’re probably getting a lot of exercise on vacation without realizing it!